TejasQ/babel-plugin-glamorous-to-emotion/README.md

 # 💄 glamorous  → 👩‍🎤 emotion
 This codemod was created to help migrate an existing React or Preact codebase from [glamorous](https://github.com/paypal/glamorous) to [emotion](https://github.com/emotion-js/emotion) in light of [this issue](https://github.com/paypal/glamorous/issues/419) on glamorous.

-[Here's a demo](https://astexplorer.net/#/gist/7bc4771564a12c9f93c4904b3934aa1c/latest) of the codemod in action.
-The upper-left quadrant is glamorous code, the lower-right quadrant is the transformed code.

 ## Features
 This codemod follows the [glamorous to emotion migration guide](https://github.com/paypal/glamorous/blob/master/other/EMOTION_MIGRATION.md) on the glamorous repo.
 Particularly, it rewrites the following: